 Shaping Our Region's Future

-Scheduled for fall of 2016, the Resilient Region Design Charrette will explore the implications of new housing legislation on our region's sustainability with a focus on ensuring that growth aligns with affordability, livability, and climate resilience.
+Scheduled for early of 2027, the Resilient Region Design Charrette will explore the implications of new housing legislation on our region's sustainability with a focus on ensuring that growth aligns with affordability, livability, and climate resilience.

 Our Goal